-In December 2008, Assured Guaranty (UK) Ltd. ("AGUK") filed an action in the Supreme Court of the State of New York against J.P.
-Morgan Investment Management Inc. ("JPMIM"), the investment manager for a triple-X life insurance transaction, Orkney Re II plc ("Orkney"), involving securities guaranteed by AGUK.
+In December 2008, Assured Guaranty (UK) Ltd. (AGUK) filed an action in the Supreme Court of the State of New York against J.P.
+Morgan Investment Management Inc. (JPMIM), the investment manager for a triple-X life insurance transaction, Orkney Re II plc (Orkney), involving securities guaranteed by AGUK.
 The action alleges that JPMIM engaged in breaches of fiduciary duty, gross negligence and breaches of contract based upon its handling of the Orkney investments.
-After AGUK's claims were dismissed with prejudice in January 2010, AGUK was successful in its subsequent motions and appeals and, as of December 2011, all of AGUK's claims for breaches of fiduciary duty, gross negligence and contract were reinstated in full.
+On March 25, 2017, the parties agreed to the material terms of a settlement, and on March 27, 2017, the court suspended the trial that had been ongoing, pending execution of a final settlement agreement.
+The parties have agreed to keep the terms of the settlement confidential.

-5. Financial Guaranty Insurance
+5. Contracts Accounted for as Insurance